 How much sperm should you freeze?
 This will depend on many factors indicated by your initial semen analysis report.
 Your fertility specialist will be able to help you determine how many samples you should cryopreserve.

 Note: It is important to have support and strategies for navigating the process of going off of hormone therapy, experiencing potential dysphoria around your changing body, and the emotional impact of undergoing fertility-related procedures as a trans person.

 What does the egg freezing process involve?

-Compared to freezing sperm, the egg-freezing process is a little bit more complicated – but is very common, so you should not have trouble finding a board-certified REI who is able to help you.
+Compared to freezing sperm, the egg freezing process is a little bit more complicated.
+That being said, egg freezing is now quite common, so you should not have trouble finding a board-certified reproductive endocrinologist who is able to help you.

 How long can eggs and sperm stay frozen?

 To date, there is no known limit to how many years specimens can be cryopreserved.
 This allows trans people the opportunity to preserve their fertility earlier on in life, and then pursue family building in their 30s or 40s - whenever they feel ready to grow their family.

 Of course, your family-building plan will need to be personalized for you and your partner (if applicable).
 A chat with a reproductive endocrinologist is a good first step to build that plan and get all of your questions answered.